Edigueh/jellyscope/docs/data-layer.md

 **Edge cases**:

 - Clumps with < 3 pixels: returns a simple polygon of the pixel coordinates
-- ConvexHull failure: falls back to listing all pixel coordinates
+- `QhullError` (collinear points): falls back to listing all pixel coordinates

 #### `get_all_boundaries() -> dict[int, list[tuple[float, float]]]`